5th Galapagos Research and

 Conservation Symposium

-Puerto Baquerizo Moreno, on San Cristóbal Island, will host the 5th Galapagos Research and Conservation Symposium.
-This significant multidisciplinary event will feature scientific presentations and community-focused talks, showcasing research and initiatives related to conservation, environmental change, biodiversity and oceans, health, and community initiatives.
+On June 26th – 27th, 2023, the 5th Galapagos Research and Conservation Symposium took place at the Charles Darwin Convention Center in Puerto Baquerizo Moreno, San Cristóbal Island.
+This remarkable multidisciplinary event featured scientific presentations and community-focused talks, showcasing research and initiatives related to conservation, environmental change, biodiversity, oceans, health, and community initiatives.

-Furthermore, the symposium aims to promote community participation as exhibitors and audience members, showcasing their conservation-related efforts.
-This enables authorities to understand the needs and concerns of the local population, which can then be considered in their decision-making.
-Lastly, this event will educate the Galapagos community about the special and unique ecosystem they inhabit, as well as the social and public health challenges they face.
+Moreover, the symposium aimed to promote community participation as exhibitors and audience members, allowing them to showcase their conservation-related efforts.
+This enabled authorities to understand the needs and concerns of the local population, influencing their decision-making.
+The event also played a crucial role in educating the Galapagos community about the special and unique ecosystem they inhabit and the social and public health challenges they face.

-The 5th Galapagos Research and Conservation Symposium will take place on June 26th – 27th, 2023 at the Charles Darwin Convention Center on San Cristóbal Island, Galapagos.
-This significant annual event is organized by the Galapagos Science Center, with the sponsorship of the University of North Carolina at Chapel Hill and the Universidad San Francisco de Quito.
+The 5th Galapagos Research and Conservation Symposium was organized by the Galapagos Science Center, with the sponsorship of the University of North Carolina at Chapel Hill and the Universidad San Francisco de Quito.

 Symposium 2023